marnovandermaas/opentitan/util/i2csvg/smbus/SMBus.md

+---
-# Using I2C host for SMBus commands
+title: Using I2C host for SMBus commands
+---

 The I2C host can generate all the SMBus commands listed in the Rev 3.0 SMBus specification.